Skip to content

 input_serializer=InvoiceInputSerializer,

-output_selector=None, # optional post-call shaping
+selector=None, # optional post-call re-fetch callable

 atomic=True, # wrap dispatch in transaction.atomic()